ryannono/useRefCallback-template/README.md

 ### MultiNode Example: Dynamic Video Observer

-Using the `useDynamicVideos` hook, you can observe multiple video elements on a page.
-The hook will play a video when it's fully in view and pause it when it's not.
+Observe multiple video elements on a page.
+Videos play when fully in view and pause otherwise.

 ```tsx
 // ... (imports)